 To help improve and expand services to victims, the Office for Victims of Crime created the ID Theft Toolkit for victim advocates, attorneys, law enforcement, and others involved in assisting victims.
 Additionally, through IdentityTheft.gov, the Federal Trade Commission has eased the way people report identity theft and provided for quick access to recovery resources.

 Additionally, the Internet Crime Complaint Center receives, develops, and refers complaints regarding the rapidly expanding area of cybercrime.
 For law enforcement and regulatory agencies, this center is the central clearinghouse for complaints on internet related crimes.
 And for victims, the site provides a convenient, easily accessible, online reporting mechanism to alert law enforcement of suspected fraudulent activities.

-To learn more about fraud, please select a page from the listing below or from the box at the right under the “Fraud Awareness” heading:
+To learn more about fraud, select a specific content area from the box to the right under the “Fraud Awareness” heading.